Do I really need PIM when I already have an ERP system?

 Your products share common features

 If you have a large portfolio of products that share certain attributes or features, you may find that updating them manually is a lot of repetitive work.
-It is likely to drain your time, and cause many errors and mistakes.
-That is the moment when you should consider looking into product information management, portfolio management, and other methodologies to make your work easier.
+It is likely to drain your time and cause many errors and mistakes.

 The best part is, you only have to do this work once, and your product information is ready to go live on all your sales channels.
 This wouldn’t be the case if you were managing content directly in your e-commerce store.